Participant feedback survey

 2021 / 2022 Survey

-Statistics Jersey started the 2021/22 LCHIS in September 2021 and this will run for a year.
-We provisionally expect a preliminary report from the 2021/22 survey to be released in August 2022.
+Statistics Jersey started the 2021 / 22 LCHIS in September 2021 and this will run for a year.

 Every two weeks, Statistics Jersey will send letters to randomly selected households.
 A trained Statistics Jersey interviewer will then visit each household to talk through the survey and answer any questions they might have.
 The interviewer will arrange to return at a convenient time to lead the household through a series of questions on, for example, household bills and large or regular purchases.
 The household will then be asked to keep a spending diary over the next fortnight, and will be given further help from the interviewer if needed.

 Finding out the types, quantities and cost of the things on which Jersey households spend their money is vital for a number of official statistics to be produced.
 For example the Retail Prices Index (RPI), which tracks changes in the cost of products and services, involves pricing the range of goods and services on which different households spend their money.
 To calculate the RPI, statisticians give more weight (i.e. importance) to some goods or services than others, depending on what proportion of the typical household’s income is spent on those goods or services.

 The survey runs for a year to ensure we can capture different spending patterns throughout the year – for example spending is typically higher in the build up to Christmas.

 All the information given by households in this survey will be treated as strictly confidential, and identifiable information will not be shared with anyone outside of Statistics Jersey.
 The information will only be used to produce aggregate (grouped) statistics so that no person, household, or small group of households can be identified in the results.
 Under no circumstances will identifiable records be made available to any other States departments or private organisations.

 A preliminary report on the results gathered from October 2021 to May 2022 was published in August 2022: